 You cannot be enrolled in Original Medicare and Medicare Advantage at the same time, so you’ll never need to worry about double paying for coverage.
 If you switch during the Annual Enrollment Period, your new coverage will take effect on January 1.

 If you find that your Medicare Advantage plan isn’t working for you, then you can switch to a different Medicare Advantage plan or Original Medicare during the Open Enrollment Period, which lasts from January 1 - March 31.

-If you’re unhappy with your Medicare Advantage plan, you can switch to another Medicare Advantage plan or Original Medicare during the Annual Enrollment Period (October 15 - December 7) or the Open Enrollment Period, between January 1 and March 31 of every year.
+If you’re on a Medicare Advantage plan that's bad for you, you can switch to another Medicare Advantage plan or Original Medicare during the annual Open Enrollment Period (October 15 - December 7) or the Open Enrollment Period, between January 1 and March 31 of every year.
 You are also able to sign up for a standalone Part D plan (prescription coverage) during either of these periods

 You should work with an advisor who will help you understand your options and determine the best coverage for your needs.

 Unless you have a special circumstance, you can only drop your Part D plan during the Annual Enrollment Period, which lasts from October 15 - December 7 each year.
 During this time, you’re eligible to sign up for a different Prescription Drug plan or a Medicare Advantage + Prescription Drug plan.

 If you drop your Part D plan without a replacement, you can sign up for another Part D plan in the future, but if you go more than 63 days without creditable prescription drug coverage, you’ll have to wait for an enrollment period to sign up, and you may incur a late enrollment penalty.